Programs for Adults

 Play Reading Series

-On the last Tuesday of every month, we bring in local actors to read a fantastic piece of theater.
-We've read everything from Chekhov to brand new plays.
+On the last Tuesday of every month at 6pm, we bring in local actors to read a fantastic piece of theater and discuss the play with patrons.
+We've read everything from classics such as The Seagull to contemporary work to brand new plays never before read in front of an audience.
+On March 31st actors will be coming in to read Moliere's famous comedy Tartuffe.

 For more information contact Kevin.